bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Yeah, that's exactly what it is.
 That's kind of what got me into this field is that it does sound like magic and it does sound like you probably shouldn't be able to do something like that, but you can.
 So yeah.

 I'm actually going to just mostly, I'll talk a little bit about the internals of how Spiral works at the end, but I'll kind of first just like, let's just try to situate, you know, the security model of a server that doesn't learn what you query is kind of complicated.
 And so let's just first try to compare it to all the other ways you can check a Bitcoin balance.
 And let's just like situate it amongst the many, many alternative ways, you know, one could look up the balance of a Bitcoin address.

 A little background on me, I was a graduate student at Stanford and this PAR project was kind of my senior project for my master's and it was advised by Dan Bonet but it kind of I went and got a real job, and so I stopped working on it for a little bit.

 Then the itch came back and I worked on this again and published this paper, I believe, I guess I presented it in May of this year.
 So we're starting a company, I'm quitting my job soon.
 So yeah, yeah.
 And we're trying to start a company around this technology.

 All right, so today, I think you guys and me probably have a very similar goal, which is what we want our private-like clients.
 We want clients that don't have to run a full node, but also do not leak information to third parties or as little information as possible.

 Today, third parties learn a lot of information when you use them directly.
-So if you're a like client and you just over the regular internet connect to a full node, you are going to tell them a lot of information.
+So if you're a client and you just over the regular internet connection to a full node, you are going to tell them a lot of information.
 In particular, they're going to get both your IP address and your actual Bitcoin wallet addresses as you query them.
 So that's pretty bad.
-You're kind of linking this very identity correlated feature, an IP address with your money.
+You're kind of linking this very identity-correlated feature, an IP address with your money.

 You can use a public block explorer to do this instead of connecting to a full node directly, but it's kind of the same picture.
 You're still sending your IP address and your wallet address to a third party who can link them.
 A really good frontline solution is to use Tor.
 So a very simple thing to do is to remove this network level identifier, the IP address, from the information that the public block explorer gets.

 There is still some leakage.
 And in particular, the leakage is gonna come from the fact that you typically query many more than one address.
 And even using something like Tor, even if you actually build a new circuit every time, even if you appear to the public block explorer, like someone coming from many different clients, you're going to still leak actually the metadata, if you will, that you're querying all these addresses at the same time and over Tor.
 It depends on the actual practical circumstances, but there's still even just timing will lead actually that these addresses are related.

 And of course, like figuring out that addresses are related is actually a pretty big deal because some of the point of like things like CoinJoin is to actually hide that exact information that two addresses are controlled by the same person.
 So this linkability problem is important, we think.

 There's another solution in BIP 157 and 158.
 I think it was implemented by the Neutrino wallet also, which is this block filter solution.

 ## Block Filter Solution

 Speaker 1: 00:05:42

 So basically what happens here, I'm sure you guys know, but it's basically compact data about the transactions in each block is kind of streamed to the client continuously.
 And then when the client sees that a block contains a relevant transaction, it just fetches the full block.

 So there's like a couple complications with this way of doing things.
 One, I guess, practical thing is that the blocks are kind of big.
 The blocks are one megabyte up to one megabyte each.
 And for kind of privacy reasons, you can't just get a subset of the block.

 If you have a wallet that's kind of busy, like if you use your wallet, say, every hour, you have to download a megabyte an hour.
 So as frequently as your addresses are making transactions, that's how much data you need to kind of stream.

 The filters themselves are also, you know, a kind of continuous ongoing cost, because you've got to monitor.
 So if you're offline for some time, you need to kind of scan through all the filters and see if you're offline.

 And maybe in a different way, there's kind of this leakage problem.
 So one problem is the act of fetching the block is not protected.
 I mean, we announce which block we're trying to fetch.
 But what we do is, I mean, as a mitigation, you know, if we did this all with the same node, that would be bad because the node could kind of pretty easily tell from the blocks that you fetch which address you're interested in.
 You could just kind of do an intersection attack, can work quite well.

 The mitigation is generally that you connect to different peers for each block.
 So you connect to a different peer to download each block.
-But you know again here the timing really trips us up right again just knowing that just watching it even if I'm not like even if I'm not a Tor adversary, I'm not able to like, you know, de-anonymize you on Tor.
+But you know again here the timing really trips us upright again just knowing that just watching it even if I'm not like even if I'm not a Tor adversary, I'm not able to like, you know, de-anonymize you on Tor.
-If I'm just like your university network administrator, and I just watch your bandwidth consumption, I will just notice a one megabyte download on some cadence, right?
+If I'm just like your university network administrator, and I just watch your bandwidth consumption, I will just notice a one-megabyte download on some cadence, right?

-And if I just like kind of correlate that with blocks on the chain, then I just kind of see, it seems like you might have downloaded block 379 and 24.
+And if I just kind of correlate that with blocks on the chain, then I just kind of see, it seems like you might have downloaded blocks 3，7，9, and 24.
 It doesn't become terribly difficult to figure out an address.

 So there's some leakage.
 I think in all of these examples, the attack I outlined is kind of theoretical, but it's mostly just to illustrate that there is leakage that's still kind of there.

 There are some other options which people kind of suggest.
 I don't know if you guys are the audience who would exactly suggest this.
 I guess industry kind of more, I don't know, the A16Z folks or whatever would say, oh, why don't you just run it on AWS?

 But of course, kind of just replacing a box with a different box, right?
 Here, now you're just trusting the cloud provider kind of to do everything.

 And I guess another suggestion folks have is running a full node.
 And I think that, you know, to be honest, that is a great suggestion.
 If you want really sovereign kind of control over the data, I think running a full node yourself is a good idea.

 It is just kind of hard.
 I mean, you have to make it remotely accessible.
 It's kind of annoying to set up and maintain.
 If we could find a way without having to run a full node, allow clients to kind of privately query the blockchain, that would still be a good thing because we want to reduce the barrier to entry, we want more people to use this.
 Yeah, I mean, there aren't that many full nodes, so not that many people do something like this.

 So the way Spiral works is it uses homomorphic encryption to remove the wallet addresses piece of the query.
 So the server is still learning your IP address, but now there's no useful data to correlate with that IP address.

 The basic idea is a spiral uses homomorphic encryption to encrypt your query when it leaves your device, and then it's able to process your query and return an encrypted answer without learning anything about your query.

 The guarantee is it's not statistical, this is not like a mixing or any kind of thing like that.
 This is, it's not like hashing, it's not buckets, it's a full cryptographic guarantee that the server cannot learn anything about the query, even if they're actively malicious.
 It does incur higher computational costs for the server.
 In particular, the server has to do work that's linear in the size of the database.

 So if the database gets bigger, so today the database is a bunch of Bitcoin balances, if we wanted to include, you know, when we added transaction data or if we want to include more data say about individual transactions, that will make the server's runtime longer.

-But On the other hand, the communication is better, and there's kind of no ongoing syncing really needed.
+On the other hand, the communication is better, and there's kind of no ongoing syncing really needed.
 The server can kind of keep its database up to date, and whenever the client wants to get the most up-to-date information, they can make another query.

 Today, we only support balances and the five most recent UTXOs.
 That's because of this thing I talked about earlier where the computational cost for the server is linear in the size of the database.
 So if we wanted to make it 10 most recent, it would cost more.
 So we need to think carefully about how we can make that kind of scale to at least a use case that's useful.

 And yeah, of course, the code is open source, and there's a paper and everything.
 And I'm happy to answer any questions about how it works.
 I have a slide that kind of explains more of the technical underpinnings of Spiral.
 So if you want, I can just go through that slide if you want to hear more about homomorphic encryption stuff.

 ## Open Questions

 Speaker 1: 00:12:00

 But before I do that, I'll just kind of say, yeah, I think the open questions for us are, you know, what minimum set of data is enough?

 I think balance is on its own, it's not quite enough.
 I think if I was, When I run a wallet software, I kind of expect more than just the balance in all my addresses.
 We obviously need to think about fetching more than one address.

 Because today there's like a website and you can fetch one address, but you know, wallets have more than one address.
 And yeah, I think there's a couple options on how we do that.
 We need to think a little bit about the pay or incentivization structure for servers.

 This is a kind of class in computation.
 So how can we make it feasible or practical for them?

 And long term, I think I would like to see an open standard for PIR for this data.
 So what we want is something that's not tied to a company or a person or an organization, but just kind of ideally, like maybe a BIP or something that allows us to not tie ourselves to any particular scheme and do this PAR thing as an extension of our current way of, you know, say doing a get block RPC or whatever.

 So yeah.
 Would you like me to just go through the homomorphic encryption step?
 Because I got the idea.
 Would that be interesting?
 Yeah.

 Speaker 2: 00:13:32